• Skip to primary navigation

 The math student who does not have the tool of knowing math facts without counting or long pauses is likely to lose interest as well.

-The Struggle with Math Facts
+The Struggle with Math Fact Fluency

 If you are a parent who is feeling the pain of watching your child struggle in math, knowing the problem might be that they have not memorized single-digit math facts, you are not alone.
-In my 25+ years of supporting parents, with at least one parent with this exact issue each day.
+In my 25+ years of supporting parents, I encounter at least one parent with this exact issue each day.

-Flash cards and drill sheets do not teach, and for most students. the sheer willpower needed to get those facts into rote memory will not make them stick.
+Flash cards and drill sheets do not teach, and for most students. the sheer willpower needed to get those math facts into rote memory will not make them stick.

 While timed drill sheets are another method that might work for some, for others this creates anxiety attacks.
 Think about it; what if you as an adult wanted to learn something and the instructor said, “Just do it faster, and I will time you”?

-Is It Really All That Important?
+Are Basic Math Facts Really All That Important?

-Many years ago one of my customers called regarding a 16-year-old who didn’t know single-digit addition and subtraction facts without counting.
+Many years ago one of my customers called regarding a 16-year-old who didn’t know single-digit addition and subtraction facts without skip counting.
 Consequently, this was causing tremendous angst in math.
 At that time the only option for success was Alpha, which is designed for a 1st or 2nd Grader.
 Now THAT is a hard conversation to have!

 Years later I received a call from the mother of this young man.